 Water-skiing is a popular and exciting recreational boating activity.
-Ski boats often travel at high speeds to boat operators should acquaint themselves with local operating rules and guidelines.
+Ski boats often travel at high speeds and boat operators should acquaint themselves with local operating rules and guidelines.

 It is a requirement to have an observer (minimum 10 years of age) watching the skier at all times.
 The observer should transfer messages from the skier to the vessel driver.
 This allows the driver to concentrate on operating the boat.